OctaiPipe/datasets/README.md

 # Repository of datasets used for DS experiments

-1. CMAPSS datasets was originally downloaded from [`data.nasa.gov`](https://data.nasa.gov/dataset/C-MAPSS-Aircraft-Engine-Simulator-Data/xaut-bemq) but has since been redacted.
-For our purposes, it is now hosted in this repository.

 ## Create Environment
 Set up a working miniconda environment as follows:
 ``` bash